eastmaels/steemblog.github.io/_posts/account/deanliu/2017-05-04_red-lantern-1-2-jiufen-photo-series-007.md

 - - -

-This page is synchronized from the post: [Red Lantern 1/2 - Jiufen photo series 007](https://steemit.com/@deanliu/red-lantern-1-2-jiufen-photo-series-007)
+This page is synchronized from the post: ['Red Lantern 1/2 - Jiufen photo series 007'](https://steemit.com/@deanliu/red-lantern-1-2-jiufen-photo-series-007)